Showing all 4 results

 On average, hair growth usually occurs at a rate of about 1 centimeter each month from hair follicles located under your skin.
 The single scalp hair usually goes through alternating growth and rest phases every 2-4 years before falling out and allowing new healthy hair to grow.
 This cycle repeats and it is normal for you to lose scalp hair everyday.

-Male-pattern baldness is hereditary, and is thought to be caused by oversensitive hair follicles, linked to having too much of a certain male hormone dihydrotestosterone.
+Male-pattern baldness is hereditary, and is thought to be caused by oversensitive hair follicles, linked to having too much of a certain male hormone dihydrotestosterone (DHT).

 Other forms of alopecia and hair loss may be caused by various reasons including stress and medication side effects.

-Although there is no cure for male pattern baldness there are different ways of managing the symptoms, including:
+Although there is no cure for male pattern baldness treatment for hair loss symptoms include:

 - Minoxidil – a medication available as a scalp application from most pharmacies.
-It may stimulate hair growth in a small proportion of adults, but only for as long as it is used.
+It may stimulate hair growth in a small proportion of adults, but only treats hair loss symptoms for as long as it is used.

 - Finasteride – a highly effective medication, available privately for the treatment of symptoms in the UK.
 This medication has been proven to be effective in increasing hair growth and preventing further hair loss.